-The Follow-up to the Declaration on Fundamental Principles and Rights at Work, adopted by the International Labour Conference at its 86th Session (1998), calls on the Director-General to draw up a report to provide a dynamic global picture relating to each of the four categories of fundamental principles and rights in turn.
-The Governing Body has decided that the first global report will be on freedom of association and the effective recognition of the right to collective bargaining.
+The Follow-up to the Declaration on Fundamental Principles and Rights at Work, adopted by the International Labour Conference at its 86th Session (1998), calls on the Director-General to draw up a report to provide every year a dynamic global picture relating to the implementation of one of the four categories of fundamental principles and rights.
+The Governing Body has decided that the second global report will be on the elimination of all forms of forced or compulsory labour.

 The global report, drawn up under the responsibility of the Director-General, will portray worldwide trends in relation to the chosen category of principles and rights, for both States that have and those that have not yet ratified the relevant fundamental ILO Conventions.
-The report is to serve as a basis for (a) an assessment of the effectiveness of the assistance provided by the Organization and (b) a subsequent determination by the Governing Body of priorities and plans of action for technical cooperation for the next four-year period.
+The report is to serve as a basis for (a) an assessment of the effectiveness of the assistance provided by the Organization and (b) a subsequent determination by the Governing Body of priorities and plans of action for technical cooperation in the area concerned for the next four-year period.